Operads for algebraic quantum field theory: Preliminaries

-The following statement is proven in \cite[Proposition 4.2.1]{WhiteYau}.
-See also \cite[Proposition 1.3.6]{Fresse} for a more concrete proof for the case of uncolored operads, which generalizes to colored operads in a straightforward way. \begin{propo} Let $\O$ be a $\CCC$-colored operad.
-The category $\Alg(\O)$ is complete and cocomplete.
-Moreover, the forgetful functor $U_\O : \Alg(\O) \to \MM^\CCC$ creates all small limits, the filtered colimits and the coequalizers which are reflexive in the category $\MM^\CCC$. \end{propo}
+induced by the composition $\gamma$ of $\O$ and the universal property coends. \end{itemize} The unit $\oone_X: X \to F_\O(X)$ of the adjunction is defined by the unit $\oone$ of $\O$ and the counit $\alpha: F_\O(A) \to A$ is given by the $\O$-action of $A \in \Alg_\O(\MM)$. \end{theo} The following statement is proven in \cite[Proposition 4.2.1]{WhiteYau}, see also \cite[Proposition 1.3.6]{Fresse} for a more concrete proof for the case of uncolored operads, which generalizes to colored operads in a straightforward way. \begin{propo} Let $\O$ be a $\CCC$-colored operad.
+The category $\Alg_\O(\MM)$ is complete and cocomplete.
+Moreover, the forgetful functor $U_\O : \Alg_\O(\MM) \to \MM^\CCC$ creates all small limits, filtered colimits and coequalizers which are reflexive in the category $\MM^\CCC$. \end{propo}